 When I first took it out of the packaging I thought it was broken.
-But the lens element is not fixed if the lens is not “on”, aperture is closed.
+But the lens element is not … Continue reading Quick review of the Sigma 30mm 1:2.8 EX DN for Sony Nex E-Mount

 I recently bought a manual lens on ebay.
 I saw some pictures taken with a manual lens on flickr and got curious.
 Some minutes and EUR 88,- later (USD 125,-) I was the owner of a Revuenon 55mm f1.4, an adapter for the M42 screw mount to EF and a lens hood.